 Through an in-depth research process, and a unique find, we identified four core topics we wanted to focus on.

 As we got to know our client’s audience, we found this audience would regularly traffic two non-profit RCM websites, for annual industry certifications.
-These sites were right with RCM latest news and best practices.
-Further, they had monthly search traffic of 5-10k/mth which seemed to align audience we intended to reach.
+These sites were housed the latest news and best practices in RCM.
+Further, they had monthly search traffic of 5-10k, aligning this audience with our intended reach.

 This is where the magic happened that set us up for success–– looking at the top pages and topics of these websites, we had a solid starting point to guide the remainder of our research process.
 After culling together over 2,000 keywords, we grouped them into four major topics: eligibility, reimbursement, revenue cycle management, and hospital management.

 We viewed these topics as “common watering holes” that this audience cared about.
 Each of those topics had opportunities to generate traffic through keywords with low-to-moderate difficulty and competition (again, we were starting from the bottom with DA).
 And most importantly, these less-searched keywords under these topics indicated better searcher intent than ones that were extremely broad, but more highly searched.
 We wanted to establish our client’s website as a destination for potential clients to glean information about the topics that mattered to them.
 By doing so, we were able to present our clients as major leaders in their competitive industry.
 With a strategy in place, it was time to start creating content.